tkisss/SCMA/README.md

 * **heatmap.png**: heatmap of differential peaks among different groups

 #### Help
-Look for more usage of scMA
+Looking for more usages of scMA

 	scma.py --help